 Avoid creating a source of ignition for spilled fuel.
-If fuel is spilled, do not attempt to start the engine; instead, move the machine away from the spillage area and avoid creating ignition sources until vapors dissipate.
+If fuel is spilled, do not attempt to start the engine, but move the machine away from the area of spillage and avoid creating any source of ignition until fuel vapors have dissipated.